GiddyMutai/phase-1-project/README.md

 #### By *Mutai Gideon*

 ## Description
-This is a simple team manager app with which users can:
+This is a simple team manager app which displays a list of randomized 11 players fetched from the first team players database with which users can:

-1. Displays a list of randomized 11 players fetched from the first team players database.
+1. Create a team roster of 11 in-field players fetched from the first team players database.
 2. Substitute a displayed player by deleting the already dipslayed in-field player and inputting the jersey number of the player the user wishes to be placed.
 3. Nominate a player from the academy who he/she deems fit to receive first XI team status by inputting the player metadata in the fields, which is appended to the first team database.